simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 2 - Continuous Control with DDPG Agent/README.md

 Video: [YouTube.com](https://youtu.be/laOg6DYBc6c)
 -->

 Below are the training results from Version 1 and 2 of the environment.
-First Version 2 was solved.
-Afterwards Version 1 trained with the network architecture and hyper-parameters.
+First, Version 2 was solved.
+Afterwards Version 1 was trained with identical network architecture and hyper-parameters as Version 2.

-Detailed results are found in **Report.md**
+Detailed results are found in **REPORT.md**

 ### Version 2: 20 agents
 ![training_results](images/training_results.jpg)